How Use Filters in Gmail to Clean Up Your Inbox Fast

 The first thing you do is open up your Gmail account in a browser.
 (Even if you get your email in Apple Mail or Outlook – you will need to set up the Filter directly in Gmail on the web).

-In the upper right hand corner of your screen – you will see a little gear icon.
+In the upper right hand corner of your screen in the same line as the Gmail search bar – you will see a little gear icon.
 Click on this.
+This will open up your “Quick Settings”.

-Next, you will click on the “Filters and Blocked Addresses” tab in the Settings window as seen in the screenshot above.
+Once you are in the full Settings screen, you will click on the “Filters and Blocked Addresses” tab in the Settings window as seen in the screenshot above.
+It is a menu item that is located towards the middle.

-The next step to create a filter in Gmail is to click on the “Create a new filter” link in the middle of the window that appears.
+The next step is to click on the “Create a new filter” link in the middle of the window that appears.

 You don’t need to fill out every line item in this form – just the ones that apply to what you want to accomplish.

-In our example, we would type in the from email address to find all of the emails that come from ABC.
+In our example, we would enter the name of the company or their email address in the “From” field to find all of the emails that come from ABC.

-When you have set your criteria – you click on “Create filter with this search” in the bottom right-hand corner.
+When you have set your criteria – you click on “Create Filter” in the bottom right-hand corner.
 (You can see it in the above screenshot in the bottom right – I don’t know why Google makes the typeface so small and hard to notice.)

 In our ABC example, we would check the first box to skip the inbox.
 Then we would check the second box to mark it as read.
 Finally we would check the box next to “Apply the Label:”.
 In the dropdown next to this option, we would pick the label that we want.
 If we don’t have an existing label that we want to use we can create a new one here as well. (see below.)